 Ever wonder how European Halloween is celebrated?
 I do!
 For this reason, I decided to feature quirky European Halloween traditions and festivals for this week’s Cultural Tidbits Monday post.

 Learn more: Halloween origins, myths debunked

 European Halloween traditions are not even a mix of the original neopagan, Roman and/or Celtic celebrations anymore.
 If any practical rites take place at all, none of them have any ties to the aforementioned backgrounds.
 Moreover, certain studies affirm that the holiday is simply an American import nowadays, emphasizing hyper-consumerism, particularly in middle Europe (Wikipedia).
-It all depends where you go!
+It all depends where you go, though!
 Some places turn spooky — while others simply get sexier.
-How so!?
+How so?
 Let’s take a look at some Halloween traditions in European countries I have visited: